TN cops unknowingly stray into Karnataka, question Home Minister Bommai

 Today, I conducted city rounds and inspected several areas.
 During this time, I noticed that the Tamil Nadu police had put up barricades in the Karnataka border.
 I immediately called the SP rural and instructed him to evict the barricades, Bommai said in a tweet.

-Channannavar said that since there was no share on the TN side, they entered Karnataka side and put up barricades.
+Channannavar said that since there was no shade on the TN side, they entered Karnataka side and put up barricades.
 We informed them to remove the barricades and the same has been cleared, he also said.